 If you want to gift money to a family member, that’s fantastic.
 Rather than just give the children you love a cheap toy that’ll end up at a garage sale, gifting money is a way to invest in that child’s financial future.

-The IRS rules on gifting money are laid out in a piece of legislation called the “gift tax”.
-For 2021, the gift tax exclusion has been set at $15,000 per person per year for an individual filer.
+The IRS rules on gifting money are laid out in a piece of legislation called the “gift tax.”
+For 2023, the gift tax exclusion has been set at $17,000 per person per year for an individual filer.
 (For gifts made in 2022, the threshold is $16,000.)

-If you’re joint-filing your tax return with a partner, as a couple you’re allowed to give $30,000 worth of monetary gifts to each child before it reduces your lifetime exclusion.
+If you’re joint-filing your tax return with a partner, as a couple you’re allowed to give $34,000 worth of monetary gifts to each child before it reduces your lifetime exclusion.
 (The threshold for gifts made in 2022 is $32,000.)